orbmis/smart-contract-event-hooks/README.md

 interface ISubscriber {
     /// @dev Example of a function that is called when a hook is fired by a publisher
     /// @param message Hash of the hook event payload that was signed
+    /// @param threadId The id of the thread this hook was fired on
     /// @param nonce Unique nonce of this hook
     /// @param v The v part of the signature
     /// @param r The r part of the signature
     /// @param s The s part of the signature function verifyHook(
         bytes32[] memory message,
+        uint256 threadId,
         uint256 nonce,
         uint8 v,
         bytes32 r,